yuleiqin/fantastic-data-engineering/README.md

 - [Beyond neural scaling laws: beating power law scaling via data pruning](https://proceedings.neurips.cc/paper_files/paper/2022/file/7b75da9b61eda40fa35453ee5d077df6-Paper-Conference.pdf) - Apart from the data measurement metrics, the proportion of pruned data with respect to the model size matters.
 Keep easy samples from small datasets, and difficult samples from big datasets.

-- [Autonomous data selection with language models for mathematical texts](https://openreview.net/pdf?id=bBF077z8LF) - A simple pipeline to filter out mathematic samples from open-sourced corpus for continue pretraining.
-Direct scoring via LLMs is effective in selecting high-quality sampels.

-- [Perplexed by Perplexity: Perplexity-Based Data Pruning With Small Reference Models](https://arxiv.org/pdf/2405.20541) - The perplexity of datapoints inferred from a small reference model can be used to prune datasets for training LLMs.
-Medium and High perplexity selected (via frequency) datapoints are the most beneficial ones.
-However, the **marginal utility** diminishes when more data (e.g., over the requisite by scaling laws) are involved or more training epochs are repeated.

 - [Codegen2: Lessons for training llms on programming and natural languages](https://arxiv.org/pdf/2305.02309) - One important lesson in organizing coding datasets for pretraining is to permute a portion of sequences for causal LLMs to get the code infilling ability.
 However, such permutation is not for free, where the performance (with a mixture loss of causal language modeling and prefix/suffix/middle sequence re-ordering) drops compared with the vanilla method (only with the causal language modeling loss).